What is a variable?

 Be consistent when giving a name, stick to one method on all your coding or, at least, depending on the code language.

-My favorite nowadays is camel case, so something like this: $colorPrimary.
+My favourite nowadays is camel case, so something like this: $colourPrimary.

 Make it scalable with a convention!